 To discriminate among the hypotheses on lissamphibian origins, we inserted the temnospondyl Apateon in the tree where each predicts that it should be (Fig. 1c–h).
 Thus, according to the TH (temnospondyl hypothesis; Fig. 1c), Apateon lies on the lissamphibian stem.
 Under the LH (lepospondyl hypothesis; Fig. 1d), Apateon lies on the tetrapod stem.
 Under both versions of the DH (diphyly hypothesis; Fig. 1g, h), Apateon lies on the batrachian stem[Anderson, 2008 #16511].
 Under both versions of the PH (polyphyly hypothesis; Fig. 1e, f), Apateon lies on the caudate stem.
 Within the DH and the PH, both versions of each differ in the position of Gymnophiona.
-Thus, despite the absence of any lepospondyl in our cranial ossification sequence dataset, our taxonomic sample allows us to test all these competing hypotheses.
+Thus, despite the absence of any lepospondyl in our cranial ossification sequence datasets, our taxonomic sample allows us to test all these competing hypotheses.
 The appendicular datasets allow more direct tests of some of these hypotheses because they include two lepospondyl taxa, which were likewise placed in trees representing the tested hypotheses (Fig. 1).

 Sclerocephalus is the sister-group of Apateon under the LH (Fig. 1d), immediately rootward of it (on the lissamphibian stem) under the TH (Fig. 1c) and likewise (but on the batrachian stem) under the DH1 (Fig. 1g), on the caecilian stem under the DH2 (Fig. 1h) and the sister-group of Batrachia (including Apateon) under both versions of the PH (Fig. 1e, f).